 Why Freebies and Not Discounts?

-Even though discounts usually benefit customers to get more value according to the paid price or save money, it has been stated that consumers are drawn to promotional items more than discounted products.
+Even though discounts usually benefit customers by getting more value according to the paid price or saving money, it has been stated that consumers are drawn to promotional items more than discounted products.

 During one experiment, researchers found that customers desired to get free promotional products more than an item for a cheaper price.

 Most importantly, promotional items should be relevant to your target audience and the company’s message.
-Businesses usually give away products that the target customers will use in the environment where they make decisions about using your product or service.
+Businesses usually give away products that the target customers will use in the environment where they decide to use your product or service.

-Companies should choose promotional gifts that appeal to the consumer in order to help emphasise their marketing message.
-This distinguishes their company from other competitors in the mind of consumers.
+Companies should choose promotional gifts that appeal to consumers to help emphasise their marketing message.
+This distinguishes the company from other competitors in the minds of consumers.

 Another method is to personalize promotional gifts to make them enjoyable.